Marieag/EML/README.md

 rowname <- make.unique(rowname)
 ```

-Consider backing up raw data to ease of access in case of errors.
+Consider backing up raw data for ease of access in case of errors.

 ```
 rawdata <- DATA